lingliw/panTool/padocTool/input/articles/virtual-machines/virtual-machines-workload-high-availability-LOB-application-phase1.md

 **Table L: Address prefixes for the local network**

-Next, you need to have Azure PowerShell version 0.9.5 or later installed.
-To check your version of Azure PowerShell, run this command.

-	Get-Module azure | format-table version

-If you need to install the latest version of Azure PowerShell, use **Control Panel-Programs and Features** to remove the current version.
-Then, use the instructions in [How to install and configure Azure PowerShell](/documentation/articles/install-configure-powershell) to install Azure PowerShell on your local computer.
-Open an Azure PowerShell prompt.

-First, select the correct Azure subscription with these commands.
+First, start an Azure PowerShell prompt.

+> [AZURE.NOTE] The following command sets use Azure PowerShell 1.0 and later.
+For more information, see [Azure PowerShell 1.0](https://azure.microsoft.com/blog/azps-1-0/).

+First, start an Azure PowerShell prompt and login to your account.

+	Login-AzureRMAccount

+Get your subscription name using the following command.

+	Get-AzureRMSubscription | Sort SubscriptionName | Select SubscriptionName

+Set your Azure subscription.
 Replace everything within the quotes, including the < and > characters, with the correct names.

-	$subscr="<Subscription name>"
+	$subscr="<subscription name>"
-	Select-AzureSubscription -SubscriptionName $subscr –Current
+	Get-AzureRmSubscription -SubscriptionName $subscr | Select-AzureRmSubscription

-You can get the subscription name from the **SubscriptionName** property of the output of the **Get-AzureSubscription** command.

-Next, switch Azure PowerShell into Resource Manager mode with this command.

-	Switch-AzureMode AzureResourceManager

 Next, create a new resource group for your line of business application.
 To determine a unique resource group name, use this command to list your existing resource groups.

-	Get-AzureResourceGroup | Sort ResourceGroupName | Select ResourceGroupName
+	Get-AzureRMResourceGroup | Sort ResourceGroupName | Select ResourceGroupName

-To list the Azure locations where you can create Resource Manager-based virtual machines, use these commands.

-	$loc=Get-AzureLocation | where { $_.Name –eq "Microsoft.Compute/virtualMachines" }
-	$loc.Locations

 Create your new resource group with these commands.

 	$rgName="<resource group name>"
-	$locName="<an Azure location, such as China North>" New-AzureResourceGroup -Name $rgName -Location $locName
+	$locName="<an Azure location, such as China North>" New-AzureRMResourceGroup -Name $rgName -Location $locName

 Resource Manager-based virtual machines require a Resource Manager-based storage account.